Freakling/AzureFW-GitOps/README.md

 This project intends to simplify and improve the user experience of authoring/configuring Azure Firewall Policies and rules.
 It provides a two-way sync of rules and configuration allowing hybrid IaC & ClickOps Azure FW policy authoring.

-In short the intention is to invent a new "way of working" with Azure Firewalls which I hope is more plesant than the current OOBE.
+In short the intention is to invent a new "way of working" with Azure Firewalls which I hope is more pleasant than the current OOBE.

 ## How it works